Nika380/NimbleCSS/README.md

 # How To Use It
 Just Add This Link In Your HTML File And Enjoy Making Websites<br>
 <code><link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/nimblecss"</code>>

+Or You Can Install npm package in your project using this command: npm i nimblecss